 4) Ownership of Renewable Energy Credits or Renewable Energy Certificates (RECs)

-RECs created through the generation of electricity by the customer-owner are owned by the customer-generator until explicitly transferred to another entity.
-Nothing in this contract gives [Utility Name] any preferential entitlement to the RECs generated by the customer-generator’s system.
+RECs created through the generation of electricity by the customer-Generator are owned by the customer-generator; however, if the customer-generator receives asolar rebate, the customer-generator transfers to the [Utility Name] all right, title and interest in and to the RECs associated with the new or expanded solar electric system that qualified the customer-generator for the solar rebate for a period of ten (10) years from the date the electric utility confirms the solar electric system is installed and operational.

 5) Energy Pricing and Billing

 The net electric energy delivered to the Customer-Generator shall be billed in accordance with the Utility’s Applicable Rate Schedules [Utility’s Applicable Rate Schedules].
 The value of the net electric energy delivered by the Customer-Generator to [Utility Name] shall be credited in accordance with the net metering rate schedule(s) [Utility’s Applicable Rate Schedules].
+The Customer-Generator shall be responsible for all other bill components charged to similarly situated customers.

 Net electrical energy measurement shall be calculated in the following manner: